 You can use Portworx to implement storage for Docker Universal Control Plane (UCP).
 This section is qualified using Docker 1.11 and Universal Control Plane 1.1.2.

-Step 1: Install and license Docker UCP
+Step 1: Install Docker UCP

 Follow the instructions for Installing Docker UCP.